Homemaking

 Homemaking is mainly an American and Canadian term for the management of a home, otherwise known as housework, housekeeping, housewifery or household management.
 It is the act of overseeing the organizational, day-to-day operations of a house or estate, and the managing of other domestic concerns.
-A person in charge of the homemaking, who is not employed outside the home, in the US and Canada, is called a homemaker, a term for a housewife or a househusband.
-Historically the role of homemaker was often assumed by women.
+A person in charge of the homemaking, who is not employed outside the home, in the US and Canada, is called a homemaker, a term for a housewife or a stay-at-home dad.
+Historically, the role of homemaker was often assumed by women.
 The term "homemaker", however, may also refer to a social worker who manages a household during the incapacity of the housewife or househusband.
 Home health workers assume the role of homemakers when caring for elderly individuals.
 This includes preparing meals, giving baths, and any duties the person in need cannot perform for themselves.

-Homemaking can be the full-time responsibility of one parent, shared with children or extended family, or shared or traded between spouses as one or both work outside the home.
+Homemaking can be the full-time responsibility of one spouse, partner, or parent, shared with children or extended family, or shared or traded between spouses/partners as one or both work outside the home.
 It can also be outsourced partially or completely to paid help.
-In previous decades, there were a number of mandatory courses for the young to learn the skills of homemaking.
+In previous decades, there were a number of mandatory courses available for students to learn the skills of homemaking.
 In high school, courses included cooking, nutrition, home economics, family and consumer science (FACS), and food and cooking hygiene.

 Marriage

 19th century

 In North America, early 19th-century ideals required homemaking be the responsibility of the woman; "the wife is properly supposed to be the light and centre of the home."
-Traditional wives who stayed home and did not work were required by social ideals to create and maintain a peaceful space to provide to her husband and children.
+Traditional wives who stayed home and did not work for pay were required by social ideals to create and maintain a peaceful space to provide to her husband and children.
 For women in a pre-modern environment, "it is the duty and privilege and solemn responsibility, which make this art of home-making more interesting and important to her than any other art in the world."
 Author of these statements, Annie Swan was not alone in the late 1800s viewpoint that women were encouraged, if not required, to maintain the home solely themselves.
 In 1875, Harper's Bazaar published an article outlining the duties of a housewife and the esteemed respect those duties deserve: "but if one only staid to think how countless and how onerous those duties really are, more respect would be paid to the faithful effort to perform them, and an added reverence extended to the mother who is also the housekeeper."
 Harper's Bazaar recognizes that women do the majority of the work within the home, pointing out that the work is detailed and at many times, difficult.